-Scott Mueller begins his 10th season as a full-time assistant coach with the Washington University in St. Louis football team and 14th overall with the program.
-Mueller serves as recruiting coordinator and coaches the quarterbacks, and enters his seventh season as the offensive coordinator for the Bears.
+Scott Mueller begins his 11th season as a full-time assistant coach with the Washington University in St. Louis football team and 15th overall with the program.
+Mueller serves as recruiting coordinator and coaches the quarterbacks, and enters his eight season as the offensive coordinator for the Bears.

 Mueller has been part of six University Athletic Association (UAA) championships and the 2016 Southern Athletic Association (SAA) in 14 years on the sideline with Kindbom, including NCAA Playoff appearances in 2013 and 2016.
 He has also mentored UAA Offensive Player of the Year award winners Easton Knott (2011) and Eric Daginella (2013), and coached WashU’s all-time leading passer J.J.
 Tomlin.

 Mueller’s first season as the offensive coordinator in 2010 was a success, helping lead the Bears to a 7-3 overall record and second place in the UAA.
-In 2013, Mueller and the Bears’ offense averaged 19.0 points per game and finished with an 8-3 overall record.
+In 2013, Mueller and the Bears’ offense helped lead the Bears to finish to an 8-3 overall record.
 WashU won the UAA Championship for the second-straight season and made an appearance in the NCAA playoffs for the second time in school history.

 Mueller came to Washington University after serving as an assistant coach in football and wrestling at Maplewood Richmond Heights High School.
 In 2004, he was named the M.W.A.
 (Missouri Wrestling Association) District 1-Class 1 Assistant Coach of the Year.
 Prior to his stint at Maplewood, he was a graduate assistant at Northern Illinois University (2001) and a student assistant coach at Lindenwood University (1999-2000).